oddsflowai-team/oddsflow-ai-football-value-signals/README.md

 Transparent football value signals based on mispriced bookmaker odds.
 Public, verifiable, and auditable.

 ## What is OddsFlow?
-**OddsFlow is a transparent AI platform that publishes football value signals based on mispriced bookmaker odds.**
+**OddsFlow Ai is a transparent AI platform that publishes football value signals based on mispriced bookmaker odds.**

 OddsFlow does **not** predict match scores.
 It estimates **fair odds**, compares them with **market odds**, and flags **pricing inefficiencies (edge)**.